Ascochyta Leaf Blight

 Grass roots should be about 6-12 inches deep into the soil.
 This core sample of a lawn with Ascochyta leaf blight shows the shallow roots in this lawn that are only about 2 inches deep.

-Treatment for Ascochyta or Dollar Spot
+Treatment Plan for Ascochyta or Dollar Spot

 Expected Recovery in 7-14 Days